-“My mum says I’m spoiling my baby too much as I pick her up every time she cries.
+“My mum says I’m holding my baby too much as I pick her up every time she cries.
 I’ve read that you can’t hold your baby too much as it helps with their emotional development.
-My mum says holding her all the time will create problems later on.
+My mum says holding my baby all the time will create problems later on.
 Who’s right?”

 When I first became a mum I always asked my self “who’s right?”
 “What is the truth?”.

 With time though I’ve come to realize that there isn’t one absolute truth, and that nobody is completely right or wrong.
 Every case is different.
 Your baby is YOURS and you get to decide what to do.
 I understand that you’d look for answers from others but the truth is, nobody knows you as well as you know yourself and nobody knows your baby as well as you do.
 So you get to choose.
 And if holding her all the time is what you want to do, don’t let anyone talk you out of it!

 My first born wanted to be held nearly all day.
 When she slept, I held her for the first months.
 When she cried I picked her up, every single time.
 Because that’s when she needed me.
 Babies don’t cry for no reasons.
 They cry when they need you.